 Post Categories by User – control which categories users can post to

-Post Categories by User for WordPress is a great little plugin that allow you to configure which Category users on your website can post to.
+Post Categories by User for WordPress is a great little plugin that allows you to configure which Category users on your website can post to.
+The plugin is now optimized for the new block editor in WordPress (Gutenberg).

 We have thousands of customers who love our White Label Branding for WordPress, as it provides you with a wide range of options to customize your wp-admin for each user role.